ArgonDesign/acov/README.md

        record qux as qxx;
        record bar cover bits;
     }

+Where the inputs `foo`, `bar`, etc. correspond to internal or external signals of the module `xxx` that you want to cover.

 This will create a Verilog module called `xxx_coverage`, of the following form: